 Cohousing isn’t a new concept.
 In fact, humans have been coming together in community for thousands of years to survive and thrive.
 What is new is that these days many of us have grown so independent and disconnected that we’ve forgotten why community is important in the first place.
 Maybe when we are young, busy, and focused on the needs of one’s immediate family, that isn’t so important.
 But eventually, if people begin to value experiences, relationships, and good health more than the stuff they accumulate and the accolades they obtain as they age, things start changing.
 That’s when being a part of a strong and vibrant community starts sounding more and more appealing.
 It’s also when the idea of cohousing may pop up as a solution.
 Is it a key to helping people age better?
 Those who have embraced it say, “Yes!”

-During a recent conference titled, “Cohousing: Aging Better Together”, architect Charles (Chuck) Durrett admitted that with cohousing, “We aren’t doing anything that hasn’t been done before, but now we are doing it consciously.”
+During a 2016 conference titled, “Cohousing: Aging Better Together”, architect Charles (Chuck) Durrett admitted that with cohousing, “We aren’t doing anything that hasn’t been done before, but now we are doing it consciously.”
 He and his wife Kathryn (Katie) McCamant coined the word “cohousing” and pioneered the movement here in the United States after visiting Denmark in the 1980s.
 The design and overwhelming benefits of the lifestyle so intrigued them that together they have gone on to help create over 50 cohousing communities here in the U.S.

 According to Durrett, the key to cohousing is the design.
 Unlike the traditional “consumer model of housing” where a person shops around trying to find a home and a good neighborhood, cohousing takes a more proactive approach by putting the neighborhood and community first.
-And the way to do that?
+And how do you do that?
 As Durrett says, “It’s cohousing math.
 1 + 1 =3.”
 In other words, when people come together consciously to design a neighborhood the way they would really like it to be, what they end up creating is a community that fits their needs in multiple ways.
 The camaraderie, the memories, the shared decisions, all add up to shared history and connection.
 As Durrett said, “Proximity is an ally to the process and effort is connected to happiness.”

 The two-day Conference, held in Salt Lake City in May 2016, hosted over 250 attendees and featured Chuck Durrett, Katie McCamant and a dozen others who either construct, design, currently live in, or those who hope-to-live-in a cohousing community.
 While most existing cohousing communities are multi-generational (meaning they allow children and all age groups), the new trend appears to be senior cohousing.
 As Eric Cress from Urban Development Partners (UDP) said about the vertical model of cohousing his company is building in Portland, OR, “This generation of seniors is not going to conform to prior aging models.”
 Cress is excited about the possibilities of cohousing and continued with, “This is the time for developers like us to influence how people age in a vibrant way.”